Connect with us

 Advertisement.
 Scroll to continue reading.

-With key additional pieces still missing and the mindset of “trusting their coach” and “coming out hungry every game” Carleton looks poised return to the top of the podium with a well balanced veteran roster that could very well once again run the table against both USA and Canadian teams.
+With key additional pieces still missing and a mindset of “trusting their coach” and “coming out hungry every game,” Carleton looks poised to return to the top of the podium.
+They have a well-balanced veteran roster that could once again dominate both USA and Canadian teams.

 Click to comment